CapitalData/Mayra/_posts/2020-04-04-introduction.md

 ---
 layout: post
-title: Justine Chia
+title: Mayra Castro
 ---

-Justine Chia is a Data Scientist at Austin Capital Data.
-She received her PhD from the University of California, Berkeley, where she studied neurons that are involved in taste processing and memory formation in fruit flies.
+Mayra obtained her Bachelors of Science in Human Development and Family Sciences at the University of Texas at Austin.
+Throughout her coursework she became interested in adult development and specifically in patients facing Alzheimer's disease and other forms of dementia.
+She did her practicum at AGE of Central Texas gaining first hand experience with patients and their caregivers.
+H

 -----

-As a data scientist, she is excited to leverage her expertise in the life sciences to inform heath-related research directions.
-She is also passionate about making science and data accessible to the general public.
+Healthcare advancement relies heavily on data produced by research and she believes in the power data science has to change peoples lives in a positive way.

-When not working on science, you can find her exploring trails in the backcountry, making mac n cheese, or building LED art projects.
+In her spare time she enjoys spending time outdoors with her children,  visiting friends and family, and exploring her city and surrounding areas.